 SCENARIO D - A sufficient number of shares of Class A Common Stock are tendered in the Exchange Offer by Revlon's unaffiliated stockholders such that MacAndrews & Forbes is eligible to consummate a short-form merger under Section 253 of the DGCL by reason of its 90% ownership.
-Pursuant to the Contribution and Stockholder Agreement, (i) MacAndrews & Forbes or one of its subsidiaries will as soon as reasonably practicable seek to consummate, or cause to be consummated, a short-form merger in accordance with Section 253 of the DGCL pursuant to which the holders of Class A Common Stock (other than MacAndrews & Forbes or its affiliates) will receive Series A Preferred Stock or shares of preferred stock in the surviving corporation of such transaction with terms substantially identical to, or no less favorable than, the terms of the Series A Preferred Stock (with, for the avoidance of doubt, the same terms as though issued on the date of original issuance of the Series A Preferred Stock) and (ii) MacAndrews & Forbes will contribute to Revlon, in each case effective upon the consummation of such short-form merger, \$3.71 of the outstanding principal amount of the loan under the Senior Subordinated Term Loan, for each share of Class A Common Stock exchanged in such short-form merger (provided that MacAndrews & Forbes will not contribute more than \$75 million of the aggregate outstanding principal amount of the Senior Subordinated Term Loan, for each share of Class A Common Stock for each share of Class A Common Stock exchanged in such short-form merger, MacAndrews & Forbes will beneficially own 100% of our outstanding Class B Common Stock, will own none of our Series A Preferred Stock and will beneficially own shares representing 79.8% of the combined voting power of all our outstanding class B Common Stock, will remain outstanding.
+Pursuant to the Contribution and Stockholder Agreement, (i) MacAndrews & Forbes or one of its subsidiaries will as soon as reasonably practicable seek to consummate, or cause to be consummated, a short-form merger in accordance with Section 253 of the DGCL pursuant to which the holders of Class A Common Stock (other than MacAndrews & Forbes or its affiliates) will receive Series A Preferred Stock or shares of preferred stock in the surviving corporation of such transaction with terms substantially identical to, or no less favorable than, the terms of the Series A Preferred Stock (with, for the avoidance of doubt, the same terms as though issued on the date of original issuance of the Series A Preferred Stock) and (ii) MacAndrews & Forbes will contribute to Revlon, in each case effective upon the consummation of such short-form merger, \$3.71 of the outstanding principal amount of the loan under the Senior Subordinated Term Loan, for each share of Class A Common Stock exchanged in such short-form merger (provided that MacAndrews & Forbes will not contribute more than \$75 million of the aggregate outstanding principal amount of the Senior Subordinated Term Loan pursuant to the short-form merger and the Exchange Offer), in connection with the issuance by the Company to MacAndrews & Forbes or its designee, of one share of Class A Common Stock for each share of Class A Common Stock exchanged in such short-form merger.
+Upon consummation of such a short-form merger, MacAndrews & Forbes will beneficially own 100% of our outstanding Class B Common Stock, will common to such a short-form merger, MacAndrews & Forbes will beneficially own shares representing 79.8% of the combined voting power of all our outstanding equity securities.
+All shares of Ser